zerynth/docs/docs/reference/libs/cypress/capsense/docs/capsense.md

 This module exposes easy to use functions to handle Cypress CapSense widgets.

+!!! note
-**NOTE:** At the moment the library is tailored for use with CapSense widgets mounted on the PSoC6 WiFi-BT Pioneer Kit (i.e., two buttons and a slider).
+	At the moment the library is tailored for use with CapSense widgets mounted on the PSoC6 WiFi-BT Pioneer Kit (i.e., two buttons and a slider).
 Tuning and custom configurations are not supported.

 **`init()`**